2020PB/police-brutality/reports/Georgia.md

 ### Officer shoves a woman with his bike | May 30th

 Police officer is seen shoving two women off onto the side with his bicycle.

+id: ga-atlanta-2

 **Links**